Prolotherapy and PRP tennis elbow injections

 SALT proved to have a high sensitivity but a low specificity and is accurate in detecting the presence of intra-articular abnormal findings, especially synovitis.
 PEPPER test was sensible, specific and accurate in the detection of radial head chondropathy (bones problems).

 Two new diagnostic tests (SALT and PEPPER) were specifically designed to evoke pain from intra-articular structures.
 These tests could be a valid support in the diagnostic algorithm of recalcitrant lateral elbow pain.
 Positive findings may be indicative of a minor instability of the lateral elbow condition.

 Caring Medical and Rehabilitation Services research on elbow ligament damage and elbow instability

 The problem of joint instability and in this case elbow instability is a problem of the elbow ligaments.
-In 2014 we published our article “Structural Basis of Joint Instability as Cause for Chronic Musculoskeletal Pain and Its Successful Treatment with Regenerative Injection Therapy (Prolotherapy)”(2) In that article our research team wrote:
+In 2014 we published our article “Structural Basis of Joint Instability as Cause for Chronic Musculoskeletal Pain and Its Successful Treatment with Regenerative Injection Therapy (Prolotherapy)”(6) In that article our research team wrote: